 Shorba means soup in Arabic.
 Ads means lentils, so shorbat ads translates literally into soup of lentils.

-The delicious base of this soup’s fantastic flavor starts by simply tossing the vegetables in some olive oil over medium heat, just until fragrant.
+The delicious base of this soup’s fantastic flavor starts by simply sautéing the vegetables in some olive oil over medium heat, just until fragrant.
 Pour in the broth or water, the lentils, and spices and you’re pretty much done.
 I used to shred the carrots and turmeric, but I realized this isn’t neccesary because I blend the entire soup into a velvety smooth texture at the end of the simmer anyway.
 So a rough chop of all the vegetables is perfectly okay!

 This soup quickly simmers until the lentils break down into a creamy consistency, which takes all but 20 minutes.
-The orange shelled lentils cook soft very quickly, unlike their brown shelled counterparts.
+The orange shelled lentils cook soft very quickly, unlike the brown shelled lentils.
 So be sure to use the correct lentils.